 The Rev. William Burkitt, a late-Stuart rector who also saw the reign of William of Orange, was best known for his biblical commentaries (recommended by the Victorian Charles Spurgeon).
 But, he also wrote a number of pastoral advises anticipating the early Anglican evangelical movement.
 An SPCK favorite was The Poor Man’s Help enjoying more than thirty editions throughout the 18th century.
 Within the Help is a chapter on the ‘Glorifying God in Family Worship’, accompanied with a number of private prayers and a basic catechism for family governors.
-Burkitt’s work shows the relation the evangelical movement’s early concern with the Lord’s Table, building off the deposit of devotional works common to the interregnum.
+Burkitt’s work also shows the relation the early-evangelical movement had with the Lord’s Table, building off the deposit of devotional works common to the interregnum.

-The preface explains Burkitt’s reasons for writing his book, the main of his intent is making his people fit for holy communion.
-Shall we notice the work of a dutiful minister?
-Among his obligations (besides reading prayers and sermons) were household visits, yet Burkitt concludes we are ultimately our own Monitors.
-So, he commits this good book to teach others how they may inspect themselves at home.
+The preface explains Burkitt’s reasons for his book.
+The main motive is making the people of his charge fit for holy communion.
+Burkitt, like Baxter before him, draws a picture of a dutiful minister’s work.
+Among his obligations (besides reading prayers and sermons) were household visits, yet Burkitt admits a certain inefficiency with such, realizing each person is ultimately their own Monitors.
+So, to better fill the gap in his absence, he commits this good book to teach others how they may inspect themselves at home.
+Hence, we have the start of domestic piety:

 “Besides my public advices to you in God’s House, your conferences can witness for me, that I have taken some pains, (and, if God continue my health, I resolve to take much more) in the duty of private Inspection, and ministerial Conference with you, in your own Houses, in order to your preparation for that Venerable Ordinance of the Lord’s Supper, which, to the great scandal of our most Holy Religion, is so shamefully neglected by multitudes of persons professing Christianity, of all persuasions among us, exhorting you also to set up Religion and the Worship of God in your private Families, that God may dwell where you dwell… In great charity therefore to those of you who want such a help as this, and are willing to make use of it, I put this small book into your hands which I entreat you to accept, both as an instance of my duty, and as a Monitor of your own.”